Merkel gets her way at pre-election EU summit

 This time, JP Morgan analyst Alex White said in a note ahead of the summit, Merkel’s primary objective was to get through the meeting “without anything much happening”.

-“The Chancellery has put in a lot of effort ahead of this summit to neutralize any potential surprises, and ensure that Germany’s position cannot be misinterpreted,” he wrote.
+“The Chancellery has put in a lot of effort ahead of this summit to neutralise any potential surprises, and ensure that Germany’s position cannot be misinterpreted,” he wrote.